Regina Santella

-Regina M. Santella is an American environmental scientist who is an emeritus professor at the Columbia University Mailman School of Public Health.
-She develops molecular epidemiology to understand the causes and susceptible populations of environmental and occupational carcinogens.
-She is the former Chair of the American Association for Cancer Research.
+Regina Maria (Padronaggio) Santella (born 1948) is an American environmental scientist who is an emeritus professor at the Columbia University Mailman School of Public Health.
+She used molecular epidemiology studies and laboratory assays to understand the role of environmental, lifestyle and occupational carcinogens in cancer development as well as to identify susceptible populations.
+She is the former Director of Columbia's NIEHS Center for Environmental Health in Northern Manhattan, Chair of the American Association for Cancer Research Molecular Epidemiology Working Group and Vice Dean of Faculty at Mailman.

 Early life and education

 Santella was an undergraduate at Brooklyn College.
 She moved to the University of Massachusetts Amherst for graduate studies, where she specialized in organic chemistry.
-Her doctoral research, which she performed at the City University of New York, investigated the interacton of proteins with DNA.
+Her doctoral research, which she performed at the City University of New York, investigated the interaction of proteins with DNA.